VikeshKumar64/Tax-Calculator/readme.md

 ## Getting Started

 To use the Tax Calculator application locally, clone this repository to your machine and open the `index.html` file in your web browser.
-Alternatively, you can access the live demo [here](#).
+Alternatively, you can access the live demo [https://661e05fc5b69078bab85dc67--visionary-malabi-ec6cdc.netlify.app/].

 ## Usage